 This optional timing would also likely mean I would be on the road on my birthday, but that shouldn’t be a problem, plus classes should be in session.
 It would also be convenient because the proposed route already takes me through Albuquerque.
 Hmmm….

 If I do wait until then, I am sure that shorter trips will be considered just to get me out of town for a while.
-And Acadia NP would be possible, too.
+Acadia NP would be possible, too, and I would have the opportunity to explore the DMV-plus area further.
+I also heard that the Obama Presidential Library in Chicago is nearing its opening in Spring 2026, so a trip there once the expected crowds thin somewhat would be required.

 Let the planning commence!